Humane Law Enforcement

 - Malnourished or dehydrated appearance where bones are visible through fur.

+to keep the animals in our communities safe.
 The proper evidence and witnesses are required to successfully build a case for seizure and/or prosecution.
 The following information must be provided to officers.

 - Name, exact address and contact information of the animals' owner, if known

 - A brief but specific account of the facts and circumstances involved.
 Please do not report anything that is rumored or that you haven't actually seen happen.

 - Your name and daytime phone number.
 We may need to follow up with you to get more specific details.
 You may remain anonymous and citizen reports of abuse and neglect are kept confidential, but we will still need your contact information.

 For livestock concerns, such as horses, cows, goats, pigs, etc., please contact the Animal Industry Board at 605-773-3321.